 The Weight of Survival

-Critics in Japan
+Criticism in Japan

 Although he survived the shipwreck, the reception of his story in Japan was anything but welcoming.
 At that time, samurai virtues — such as courage, sacrifice, and honor — were still highly admired.
-Many believed that Masabumi should have sacrificed himself to save other lives, such as those of women and children.
+Many believed that Masabumi should have sacrificed himself to save other lives, such as women and children.

-Consequences in Your Life
+Consequences in His Life

 The repercussions were severe.
 Hosono was called a coward by the media, lost his job in public service, and faced years of social ostracism.
 His family also suffered, being the target of public shame for decades.
 This psychological pressure had a lasting impact, but he managed to rebuild part of his life by finding work in the Japanese railway network.